pyx-project/pyx/manual/text.rst

 Once the actual output is requested, PyX reads the content of the DVI file, accessing the page related to the output in question.
-It then does all the necessary steps to transform the DVI content to the requested output format, like searching for virtual font files, font metrices, font mapping files, and PostScript Type1 fonts to be used in the final output.
+It then does all the necessary steps to transform the DVI content to the requested output format, like searching for virtual font files, font metrics, font mapping files, and PostScript Type1 fonts to be used in the final output.
 Here a present limitation has been mentioned: PyX presently can use PostScript Type1 fonts only to generate text output.
 While this is a serious limitation, all the